kristoferB/SP/gui/src/main/scala/spgui/googleCharts/docs/README.md

                       ( I used js.Dynamic.literal(title = this.title, ... ) )
 6. Create a new javascript facade for the chart in GoogleVisualiztion.scala (see timeline)
-7. use the helper-classes and GoogleVisualiztion in your Widget (see widgets/charts/TimelineWidget.scala)
+7. use the helper-classes and GoogleVisualiztion in your Widget (see widgets/charts/TimelineWidget.scala) or implement a new Helper-class for easy usage